keleffew/WakeFintechSite/index.md

 5. **Blockchain**

 A blockchain is a cryptographically verified ledger distributed to all active participants in a network.
 As a result of cryptography and the 'network effect' it is hacker proof.
 The blockchain is a key concept related to Fintech and has many applications in the realm of IOT, smart-contracts, and digital conflict resolution.
+We actively study core blockchain concepts so that students will be prepared for careers in cutting-edge financial technology.

-6. **Cryptocurrencies**
+6. **Cryptocurrencies and Tokens**

-Focusing on the 'Big 4' – Ethereum, Bitcoin, Zcash, and Ripple –we will address the theory behind how cryptocurrencies work as well as how they are being implemented across the web.
-Domestic and international regulatory schemes will be covered as well as meaningful use cases.
+We will address the theory behind how cryptocurrencies and smart-contract tokens work as well as how they are being implemented across the web.
+Domestic and international regulatory schemes will be covered - with an emphasis on core precedent such as the Howey Test.
+Meaningful use cases within the real world will be covered as well.

 ## Our History and Accomplishments
-send me an email with info here - i.e. News Articles, BEN engagement, Kevin O'leary engagemnt, etc.
+send me an email with info here - i.e. (OGB News Articles, BEN engagement, Kevin O'leary engagemnt, Blockchain Madness, hackathons, etc.)

+Our club has an active relationship with the Blockchain Education Network, a 501(3)c non-profit that connects students interested in blockchain technology across the globe.
+BEN leaders have gone on to work on awesome projects like Storj, Augur, IOTA, Rchain, and others.

 ### Our Team
   Ted Yerdon, President